 School bus accident in the Bronx as the result of speeding, causing ...Learn More

 Construction workers in New York City face a variety of hazards and dangers on the job, including risks of serious personal injury or wrongful death from toxic exposure.
-Most accidents and injuries are avoidable, however, and New York City construction accident attorney Leandros A. Vrionedes, P.C. holds owners and contractors liable when their failure to provide a safe work environment leads to injuries and illnesses from toxic exposure.
+Most accidents and injuries are avoidable, however, and experienced toxic exposure attorney Leandros A. Vrionedes, P.C. holds owners and contractors liable when their failure to provide a safe work environment leads to injuries and illnesses from toxic exposure.

 Construction workers in New York City risk exposure to an endless stream of toxic materials, including chemicals, solvents, industrial cleansers, paints, varnish, fuel, asphalt fumes, lead and other toxic metals.
 Exposure to these toxins can result in serious chemical burns, respiratory ailments, nerve damage and paralysis, chronic disease and death.
 Certain types of work expose employees to specific ailments, such as silicosis from sandblasting or asbestosis or mesothelioma from asbestos exposure during demolition or renovations.